shilangyu/EOOP20L-neural-network/doc/final.md

 1. Using SIMD.
 This would be a perfect occasion to use SIMD since a lot of the vector instructions could be just performed at the same time.
 (Perhaps `g++` applied some automatic vectorization already?)
 2. Normalizing weights.
 ReLU is unusable currently
 3. Mini-batches.
 They are an effective way of training a NN.
 Would also simplify parallelization
-4. `Matrix` generalizing to any dimension.
+4. Generalizing `Matrix` to any dimension.
 This would remove the need of a vector of weights, then I could just have a third dimension
+5. Classification based on probability.
+Currently it just chooses the highest value neuron, since softmax gives a probability distribution classify could use that